mishraatul549/EntryManagement/README.md

 1. we first check if the user is already checkIn and had not checkOut yet.
 In that case, we redirect userto checkIn page with appropriate message like "You are already checkedIn".

 2. If user is not checkedIn, we sent mai and sms to the user.
 If it is successful then,we create object of "MEETING " database            model .The Meeting model consist of all detail and one more boolean field "isCheckOut" which is set to False .This Field is              used for checkout alongwith visitor's emailId.When user checkout this Filed is set to True.
-After that we redirect it to the             mainpage with success message .
+After checkIn  we redirect it to the             mainpage with success message .
 For this ,session is created.

 CheckOut Logic :
 for checkout,we asked visitor for checkIn email Id . we make use of isCheckOut field of Meeting Model.